SadRus/chat-bots-no1/README.md

 - Check telegram
 ![image](https://user-images.githubusercontent.com/79669407/226210848-b462c3a6-5a72-4e42-afb8-48ce11d72448.png)

-### Deployment on a server
+### Deployment

-1. Log in to a server via username, server IP and password:
+1. Log in to the server with username, server IP and password:
 `ssh {username}@{server IP}`
 2. Clone repository.
 Advise to put the code in the `/opt/{project}/` folder
 3. Put into the folder file with virtual enviroments `.env`